SvenTo/steampipe-plugin-cf/docs/index.md

 }
 ```

-This will create a `cf` connection that uses the [Cloud Foundry CLI configuration](https://docs.cloudfoundry.org/cf-cli/) file from default config directory (typically ``~/.cf/config.json`` on *nix systems).
+This will create a `cf` connection that uses the [Cloud Foundry CLI configuration](https://docs.cloudfoundry.org/cf-cli/) file from the default config directory (typically ``~/.cf/config.json`` on *nix systems).
 Depending on your configuration, you may need to be [logged in](https://docs.cloudfoundry.org/cf-cli/getting-started.html#login) with the CF CLI.
 Use [``cf login``](https://docs.cloudfoundry.org/cf-cli/getting-started.html#login) if you get the error ``(CF-InvalidAuthToken|1000): Invalid Auth Token``.

 ## Advanced configuration options

-You don't need to install the [Cloud Foundry CLI configuration](https://docs.cloudfoundry.org/cf-cli/) to login to your Cloud Foundry API.
+You don't need to install the [Cloud Foundry CLI configuration](https://docs.cloudfoundry.org/cf-cli/) to log in to your Cloud Foundry API.
 You can also define credentials directly in the Steampipe config file.

 You can also specify the path to a configuration file.